um-dsp/MalEvol/README.md

 # MalEvol: Multi-faceted malware infection characterization
 MalEvol is an analysis pipeline that accepts a web-borne malware infection network capturein a form of PCAP/PCAPNG and dissects the infection by analyzing HTTP conversations.
 Given a PCAP of a malware infection (suspicious traffic), MalEvol leverages [CapTipper](https://github.com/omriher/CapTipper) HTTP replay engine to sift through HTTP conversation transactions so as to enable security analysts identify potential threats in the infection capture.
-MalEvol has the following analysis components (which we call gadgets):

-- Enticement Gadget
-- Redirection Chain Gadget
-- Fingerprinting Gadget
-- Exploitation Gadget

 For all potentially malicious artifacts, MalEvol leverages real-time detection results from [VirusTotal](https://www.virustotal.com/gui/) to score each artifact for maliciousness.
 In addition, MalEvol also exracts IOCs and searches for them in [APT reports](https://github.com/aptnotes/data) to correlate IOCs in the infection traffic under analysis and APT artifacts released over the years.
+MalEvol has the following analysis components:

+- Enticement source identification
+- Redirection Chain extraction
+- Fingerprinting
+- Exploitation details
+- Geo-location of participating hosts/IP addresses

-## Requirements Installation
+## Installation Requirements

 - Python 3: Used to run MalEvol.py
 - `pip3 install -r requirements.txt`